 - 1. To describe how to produce, store, use hydrogen and show the difficulties. - 2.
 To present hydrogen applications especially fuel cells. - 3.
-To describe working principle of fuel cell.
+To describe working principle of fuel cell. - 4.
+To describe manufacture and workingprinciple of SOFC

 Overview of Fuel Cells: What is a fuel cell, brief history, classification, how does it work, why do we need fuel cells, Fuel cell basic chemistry and thermodynamics, heat of reaction, theoretical electrical work and potential, theoretical fuel cell efficiency.